NyaamZ/efficiency-nodes-ED/README.md

          <img src="https://raw.githubusercontent.com/NyaamZ/efficiency-nodes-ED/refs/heads/main/html_resource/0036.png" width="600" style="display: inline-block;">
        </p>

-    3. From 0.8.5, you can attach the LoRA Stacker 💬ED to the Refiner Script 💬ED.
+    3. You can attach the LoRA Stacker 💬ED to the Refiner Script 💬ED.

        (This is an additional LoRA used during refining.
 If a different model is loaded, only this LoRA will be used.
 For example, if the character becomes distorted or the proportions look off after Hires Fix, using a LoRA like [this one](https://civitai.com/models/1461427) can help improve the result.)